brandur/sorg/content/passages-drafts/001-portland.md

 Flyknit is the answer.
 Its woven fabric may not be very good for waterproofness, but is unbeatable when it comes to breathability.
-It also looks great with its eclectic designs and scintillating colors, and I say that as someone who's never thought that about a shoe before.
-I just ordered another three pairs of Flyknit Racers because I'm worried that I'll never find a shoe that I like this much again.
+It also looks great with its scintillating colors, and I say that as someone who's never thought that about a shoe before.
+I just ordered another three pairs of Flyknit Racers because I'm worried that I'll never find footwear that I like this much again.

 ![Flyknit Racers](/assets/passages/001-portland/L1010970@2x.jpg)

-A travel trick that I've really taken to heart is to just wear my Flyknit shoes all the time.
-When I go somewhere, I don't take any footwear beyond what I have on my feet, and save a corresponding amount of space in my luggage.
+It's also my secret weapon when it comes to travel.
+When I take a trip, I don't take any footwear beyond what I have on my feet, and save a corresponding amount of space in my luggage.
 Although not appropriate for every possible situation, they've got me covered for urban walking, running, and all but Alberta-length hikes.

 (And I should probably point out at this point that it may be hard to believe, but no, Nike did not sponsor this